thunks/tman/README.md

 ```sh
 npm run test-cov
 ```

+explicit

+The `tman` will try to load tests with glob `test/*.js` and run them.
+You may also run tests with your own globs: `tman test/index.js test/service/*.js test/api/*.js`.

 ### Assertions
 T-man has no built-in assertion method, but allows you to use any assertion library you want, if it throws an error, it will work!
 You can utilize libraries such as: